DLabbate/react-redux-tutorial/README.md

 <img src="https://d33wubrfki0l68.cloudfront.net/08d01ed85246d3ece01963408572f3f6dfb49d41/4bc12/assets/images/reduxasyncdataflowdiagram-d97ff38a0f4da0f327163170ccc13e80.gif" width=500/>

-_What's going on here?_
+_So how do middleware and async logic affect the overall data flow of a Redux app?_

-So how do middleware and async logic affect the overall data flow of a Redux app?
+1. Just like with a normal action, we first need to handle a user event in the application, such as a click on a button.

-Just like with a normal action, we first need to handle a user event in the application, such as a click on a button.
-Then, we call dispatch(), and pass in something, whether it be a plain action object, a function, or some other value that a middleware can look for.
+2. Then, we call `dispatch()`, and pass in something, such as a plain action object.

-Once that dispatched value reaches a middleware, it can make an async call, and then dispatch a real action object when the async call completes.
+3. Once that dispatched value reaches a `middleware`, it can make an async call, and then dispatch an action when the async call completes.

-Earlier, we saw a diagram that represents the normal synchronous Redux data flow.
-When we add async logic to a Redux app, we add an extra step where middleware can run logic like AJAX requests, then dispatch actions.
-That makes the async data flow look like this:
+💡 _To summarize, when we add async logic to a Redux app, we add an extra step where middleware can run logic like data fetching requests, then dispatch actions._

 🔗 [Redux Fundamentals, Part 6: Async Logic and Data Fetching](https://redux.js.org/tutorials/fundamentals/part-6-async-logic)